-To protect the tenure of existing residents, the City of Ontario will implement a homeowner rehabilitation loan and emergency grant program for residents at risk of foreclosure.
-To reduce the risk of unlawful evictions, IFHMB, a regional nonprofit that provides landlord-tenant counseling, will increase the number of tenant rights education classes offered throughout the TCC project area.
-While there is no universal rent control ordinance in Ontario, the city will continue to operate a rent stabilization program through the Jack Galvin Mobile Home Park Accord (adopted in 1990), which places limits on allowable rent increases for mobile home occupants at rates tied to the Consumer Price Index.
-To assist individuals and families at risk of homelessness (or experiencing homelessness), Mercy House will provide basic essentials, such as ID vouchers, food gift cards, hygiene kits, and bus passes.
+To protect the tenure of existing residents, the City of Ontario is implementing a homeowner rehabilitation loan and emergency grant program for residents at risk of foreclosure.
+To reduce the risk of unlawful evictions, IFHMB, a regional nonprofit that provides landlord-tenant counseling, is increasing the number of tenant rights education classes offered throughout the TCC project area.
+While there is no universal rent control ordinance in Ontario. the city will continue to operate a rent stabilization program through the Jack Galvin Mobile Home Park Accord (adopted in 1990), which places limits on allowable rent increases for mobile home occupants at rates tied to the Consumer Price Index.18 To assist individuals and families at risk of homelessness (or experiencing homelessness), Mercy House is providing basic essentials, such as ID vouchers, food gift cards, hygiene kits, and bus passes.